Send initial estimates to:

 4.* [Possible French drain around perimeter to prevent water build up under spa and/or possible retaining wall to shore up southwest dirt bank.
 Discuss with owner.]

 5. Installation of an in-ground fiberglass Viking Regal 600 gallon spa tub 7’- 8” x 9’-8” and spa light which is provided by owner.
 Rough-in plumbing and electric required by contractor.
 Installation of all related components to be tied in by a local dealer including pump, blower motor, filter & controller.
 60 amp electric water heater provided by separate retailer.
-Viking spa representative will deliver spa tub, contractor to collaborate with Viking representative as well as local external component dealer.
+Contractor to collaborate with local external component dealer and may also consult with the Viking representative as well.
+See "Resources" link below.

 6. Spa drainage system – Hydrostatic pressure relief drain system, below spa French drain and sump pump, or other system that prevents spa from rising when drained.